LedgerHQ/lib-ledger-core/README.md

 ```

 This will add JNI files to the library compilation and remove tests.
 You need at least a JDK 7 to build for JNI (OpenJDK or Oracle JDK)

-### Build library on docker

-You can build the core library or debug it from a docker image:

-1. Build the image `docker build -t ledger-core-env .` (considering that you are currently at the root of the repository)
-2. Run the image `docker run -ti --cap-add=SYS_PTRACE --security-opt seccomp=unconfined ledger-core-env`
-3. Notice that stopping a container will wipe it.
-If you need multiple instance over the same container one way is to start the container as a daemon and then get a shell on it.
-    1. Start the container as daemon `docker run --cap-add=SYS_PTRACE --security-opt seccomp=unconfined -d ledger-core-env`
-    2. Get the container ID with `docker ps`
-    3. Open shells `docker exec -ti :container_id zsh` where :container_id has to be replaced by the container you got from `docker ps`

-Note: If you feel on fire you could use docker volumes to persist data.

-### Build library with OpenSSL

-It is possible to build the library with embedded version of OpenSSL (which is advised for
-Android and iOS builds) or you can rely on OpenSSL provided by the system.

-To build the library with system's OpenSSL you should configure the project by providing
-`-DSYS_OPENSSL=ON` option plus some additional variables to allow `cmake` to find OpenSSL library:

-- Macos: `-DOPENSSL_ROOT_DIR=<path-to-openssl-root-dir>` is needed, for example, if you
-installed OpenSSL through `brew` you can pass: `-DOPENSSL_ROOT_DIR=/usr/local/opt/openssl`,

--Linux: `-OPENSSL_SSL_LIBRARIES=<path-to-openssl-libraries> -DOPENSSL_INCLUDE_DIR=<path-to-openssl-include-files>`,
-for example, if you installed OpenSSL through `apt-get` it will look like:
-`-DOPENSSL_SSL_LIBRARIES=/usr/lib/x86_64-linux-gnu -DOPENSSL_INCLUDE_DIR=/usr/include/openssl`

-In both cases we are supporting OpenSSL `1.0` and `1.1`.

 ### Build library with PostgreSQL